Wealthify doesn't support your browser

 Open a savings account for your child

-If you want your child to learn about saving, why not open a savings account for them?
-Each month, you could put a bit of money in their account and show them how their savings are doing.
-It could also be wise to tell them about interest rates and account fees, so they’re well-prepared for their financial future.
+If you want your child to learn the benefit of budgeting and putting money away, then why not open a savings account for them?
+If you can afford to each month, you could put a bit of cash in their account and show them how their money is growing, with the intention being for them to use these savings in the future.
+For example, for their first car when they pass their driving test.

 Teach your child about investing with a Junior ISA